 No. We design our recycled water systems in a way that reduces public access to the recycled water supply.
 Rest assured that no sinks, faucets or drinking fountains are attached to our recycled water system.

 Yes.
 The use of recycled water for non-potable needs such as irrigation lessens demand for potable water which reduces the amount of water being drawn from aquifers, the California aqueduct and other supply sources.
 Lessening the effects of drought and ensuring an adequate water supply are extremely important.
-Our objective is to meet California’s 20×2020 requirements, which has a goal of conserving 20% of water supplies by year 2020.

 While conservation helps protect our water supply, it isn’t enough to offset future water demands.
 It will take a combination of alternatives – including both conservation and the use of recycled water – to meet future water supply needs.